navneetastaya/navneetastaya/README.md

 ## About Me ✨

 I thrive on turning imaginative designs into pixel-perfect, interactive realities.
-My toolkit includes HTML, CSS, and JavaScript, along with a bag full of modern frameworks and tools that I wield to create magic on the screen.
+My toolkit includes HTML, CSS, and Figma, JavaScript, along with a bag full of modern frameworks and tools that I wield to create magic on the screen.

 ## Skills & Spells 🧙‍♂️

 - HTML5 🌐
 - CSS3 / SASS / LESS 🎨
+- Figma 🎨
 - JavaScript (ES6+) 🚀
 - React / Angular / Vue.js ⚛️
 - Bootstrap / Tailwind CSS 🌈